 |Small Hollow Waves|

 |Big Hollow Waves|

-Print this chart whenever you're unsure about which fin setup or surfboard you'll be paddling out with, in a determined wave type.
-Caution, though.
-This wave and fin setup chart applies to standard surfboards and should only be taken into consideration as a rough guide and advice.
+Print this chart and consult it whenever you're unsure about which fin setup or surfboard you'll be paddling out with in a determined wave situation.
+Use caution, though.
+This wave and fin setup chart applies to standard surfboards and should only be taken into consideration as a rough guide.